Bills vs Jets Prediction — AI Finds CAN'T MISS NFL Lines & Props (Sep 14)

 Buffalo vs. New York Prop Picks (AI)

-AI algorithm Remi is pouring through loads of stats on each team.
-In fact, anytime the Bills and Jets play there’s always several intriguing observations to key in on.
-Not to mention games played at MetLife Stadium in Sep can often follow normal, predictable patterns.
+AI algorithm Remi is pouring through mountains of data on each team.
+In fact, anytime the Bills and Jets play there’s always several intriguing trends to key in on.
+Not to mention games played at MetLife Stadium in Sep almost always follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: B. Hall over 79.5 Rushing + Receiving Yards.